esensi/model/readme.md

 Calling the `save()` method on the newly created `Post` model would instead use the "updating" ruleset from `Post::$ruleset` while saving.
 If that ruleset did not exist then it would default to using the `Post::$rules`.

+**Pro Tip:** While using this pattern is perfectly fine, try not to actually validate your form requests using such rulesets.
+Instead use Laravel 5.1's `FormRequest` injection to validate your forms.
+The `ValidatingModelTrait` is for validating your model's data integrity, not your entry form validation.

 ## Purging Model Trait

 This package includes the [`PurgingModelTrait`](https://github.com/esensi/model/blob/master/src/Traits/PurgingModelTrait.php) which implements the [`PurgingModelInterface`](https://github.com/esensi/model/blob/master/src/Contracts/PurgingModelInterface.php) on any `Eloquent` model that uses it.
 The `PurgingModelTrait` adds methods to `Eloquent` models for automatically purging attributes from the model just before write operations to the database.
 The trait automatically purges: